-3 In order to avoid repeating the phrase "investors and prospective investors" throughout the document, later references to "investors" should be taken to include prospective investors, where appropriate.
+&lt;sup>3 In order to avoid repeating the phrase "investors and prospective investors" throughout the document, later references to "investors" should be taken to include prospective investors, where appropriate.

-In the case of şukūk, where the issuer is a special purpose vehicle (SPV), the term should be taken to include the originator of the şukūk, which will use the proceeds and may be responsible for payments under the agreement.

-For example, the manager of an ICIS, or the advisor to a şukūk issuer.
+&lt;sup>4 In the case of sukūk, where the issuer is a special purpose vehicle (SPV), the term should be taken to include the originator of the $suk\bar{u}k$ , which will use the proceeds and may be responsible for payments under the agreement.
+For example, the manager of an ICIS, or the advisor to a $suk\bar{u}k$ issuer.

-- 23. No specific disclosures are recommended under this principle, beyond those that would be required as part of a regime designed to meet IOSCO standards.
-However, it is recommended that as part of such a regime, there should be a general requirement along the lines of the principle, and that its terms should be broad enough to cover whatever disclosures are made about the Sharī'ah aspects of the issuance. - 24.
-Where RSAs have responsibility to scrutinise prospectuses or other disclosure documents, and have a general provision of this kind within their regime, their application of it should cover the disclosures made about Sharī'ah matters, even where these Sharī'ah matters are not specified in more detailed terms by the RSAs.
+24. Where RSAs have responsibility to scrutinise prospectuses or other disclosure documents, and have a general provision of this kind within their regime, their application of it should cover the disclosures made about Sharī'ah matters, even where these Sharī'ah matters are not specified in more detailed terms by the RSAs.